 For More Information: The Flash Rebirth

 A de-powered Hunter Zolomon appears in the final issue of the series as an inmate of Iron Heights Prison, occupying the adjoining cell of the original Professor Zoom.
-He proposes an alliance with Thawne stating that they can both be of use to one another and can help each other "Be better."
+He proposes an alliance with Thawne, stating that they can both be of use to one another and can help each other "Be better."

 Powers & Abilities

 Personal Time Manipulation: Hunter Zolomon's primary ability is to alter time relative to himself, as opposed to utilizing the Speed Force like most of the DC Universe speedsters do.
-He can move his own personal time line forward as seemingly unlimited speeds and he can even stop time time altogether.
+He can move his own personal timeline forward as seemingly unlimited speeds, and he can even stop time altogether.
 However, he cannot travel back in time.
 He can apparently use this ability to move at "speeds" to surpass even Wally West, the fastest of the Flashes.
 Since Zoom isn't actually moving at great superhuman speeds (rather, he is greatly slowing down time relative to himself and can make himself so "fast" that even most of the Flashes look to him to be moving in slow motion, instead), the Flashes cannot steal his speed when he is moving.
-The temporal nature of his speed allows him to avoid the usual problems encountered by other Flash-type speedsters (friction, seeing and hearing at such near-light speeds, et al), whose automatic and unconscious use of the Speed Force overcomes those problems.
+The temporal nature of his speed allows him to avoid the usual problems encountered by other Flash-type speedsters (friction, seeing and hearing at such near-light speeds, etc), whose automatic and unconscious use of the Speed Force overcomes those problems.
 As he is moving at a normal velocity, and the rest of the world is "slow", those hindrances simply do not affect him.

-Intangibility: Originally, Hunter Zolomon, unlike speed force driven rivals like Wally West, could not vibrate through solid matter.
+Intangibility: Originally, Hunter Zolomon, unlike speed force-driven rivals like Wally West, could not vibrate through solid matter.
 However, this appears to have been retconned and he can move through solid matter, although the nature of this power is never clearly defined.

 Though not specified, Zoom appears to have a host of other powers such as longevity, superhuman speed, superhuman endurance, and invulnerability.
 The aforementioned would be necessary to explain certain feats Zoom has accomplished.

 Striking Power: Moving at the speed of light, Hunter Zolomon is able to convey tremendous striking power, allowing him to deliver destructive blows to character's of even Wonder Woman's caliber.
 Wonder Woman even stated Zoom's punches hurt more than punches from Superman.